-Test Article Concentration/Dose Vehicle Test System Procedure Results Reference IN VITRO Polylactic Acid film substrates 0.25 cm 2 NR Chinese hamster ovary cell lines Comet assay and in vitro cytokinesis-blocked micronucleus assay.
+Test Article Concentration/Dose Vehicle Test System Procedure Results Reference IN VITRO Polylactic Acid film substrates 0.25 cm 2 NR Chinese hamster ovary cell lines Comet assay.
 Cells were exposed for 24 h to either the Polylactic Acid film, 0.25μ M doxorubicin (positive control), or no treatment (negative controls).
-The same protocol was used for the micronucleus assay, with the addition of 5 μ g/ml cytochalasin-B for an additional 24 h prior to fixing and preparation of slides.
-Not genotoxic in both tests 34 IN VIVO Polylactic Acid film extracts 0, 50, 100, or 200 ml/kg fetal bovine serum, containing RPMI-1640 and diluted in saline Groups of 10 mice Micronucleus test.
-Animals received an intraperitoneal injection of saline (control), followed by an injection of the test article, and a 2 nd injection of the same treatment 24 h later.
-Cyclophosphamide (40 mg/kg) was used as the positive control.
-Not genotoxic 35 95% Polylactic Acid 2 mm-thick, 4-mm diameter disc Groups of 5 male rats Micronucleus test.
+Not genotoxic 34 Polylactic Acid film substrates 0.25 cm 2 NR Chinese hamster ovary cell lines In vitro cytokinesis-blocked micronucleus assay.
+Same protocol as described above, with the addition of 5 μg/ml cytochalasin-B for an additional 24 h prior to fixing and preparation of slides.
+Not genotoxic 34 IN VIVO Polylactic Acid film extracts 0, 50, 100, or 200 ml/kg fetal bovine serum, containing RPMI-1640 and diluted in saline Groups of 10 mice Micronucleus test.
+Animals received an intraperitoneal injection of either saline (control), the test article, or cyclophosphamide (positive control; 40 mg/kg) and a received a 2 nd injection of the same treatment 24 h later.
+Not genotoxic; The incidences of micronucleated polychromatic erythrocytes in mice treated with the low, medium, and high doses of Polylactic Acid extracts were 2.0, 2.2, and 2.3%, respectively, which was similar to the incidence in the saline-treated group.
+Positive controls produced expected results.
+35 95% Polylactic Acid 2 mm-thick, 4-mm diameter disc Groups of 5 male rats Micronucleus test.
 The discs were inserted in the calvarium of 2 groups, one observed for 90 d and the other observed for 120 d, before being killed.
 No test material was inserted for controls.
 Both control and treatment groups received the same surgical procedures and pre- and post-operative medications (0.5 mg/100 g ketamine and 0.025 ml/100g xylazine).
 Bone marrow was extracted and stained on slides to identify the presence of micronucleated polychromatic erythrocytes.
-Not genotoxic 36
+Not genotoxic; Upon staining of bone marrow extracts, no significant decreases in the frequency of polychromatic erythrocytes or increases in micronucleated polychromatic erythrocytes were observed in the test animals, compared to controls.
+36